JulianSchmid/etherparse/README.md

 Some key points are:

 * It is completly written in Rust and thoroughly tested.
-* Special attention has been paid to avoid allocations or other syscalls whenever possible.
+* Special attention has been paid to not use allocations or syscalls.
 * The package is still in development and can & will still change.
 * The current focus of development is on the most popular protocols in the internet & transport layer.